 Being a dietitian, I love food.
 I love to help people enjoy food as much as possible, especially the healthy varieties.
 Here’s how to enjoy fructans as much as you can while staying withing the limits or the low FODMAP diet.

-Cooking with garlic infused oil is so much easier than peeling and chopping garlic.
+Cooking with garlic oil is so much easier than peeling and chopping garlic.
 You can also drizzle it on salads, steamed veggies, pasta, soups or any dish you want to enjoy with garlic flavour.
-Mix it with lemon juice, mayo and anchovy paste for a spectacular 2 minute garlic Caesar salad dressing.
+Mix it with lemon juice, mayo and anchovy paste for a spectacular 2 minute Caesar salad dressing.

 Why not make your own garlic flavoured oil?